jarviscanada/jarvis_data_eng_CatalinaGalan/sql/README.md

 SQL (Structured Query Language) is a specialized language widely used when handling data.

-The objective of this project it to practice SQL and RDBMS by solving SQL queries.
+The objective of this project is to practice SQL and RDBMS by solving SQL queries.

 To load sample data, the `clubdata.sql` file can be run against a psql database instance to create the necessary tables described below:
 ```bash